tamazs/cds25-tutorial-auth/tutorials/00_authentication.md

 password.
 - If you get `PasswordVerificationResult.Success` then create an instance of the DTO `AuthUserInfo` from the `User` entity, and return it.
-- In all other cases throw a `AuthenticationException`.
+- In all other cases throw a `AuthenticationError`.

 _You don't want to disclose to the client why authentication failed.
 Just whether it was successful.